(Tradução semi-automática)

 Setting & Hosting

 This research work is being conducted under the Doctoral Program of Digital Media, offered in consortium by Universidade Nova de Lisboa (UNL) and Universidade do Porto (UP), following the specialization in Audiovisual Creation and Interactive Content.
 The enrolment at UNL, in the academic year of 2021/2022, considers the conduction of this research work between the colleges of Science and Technology (FCT) and of Social Sciences and Humanities (FCSH) of this institution.
 The approval of this work plan, in February 2023, grants its incubation within the ICNOVA research center and iNOVA Media Lab research group of FCSH.
-It contemplates three supervisors, representing respectively the knowledge domains of media and education (Cristina Ponte, UNL, Portugal), information technology (Nuno Correia, UNL, Portugal), and games & fictional narratives for social change (Geoff Kaufman, CMU, USA).
+It contemplates three supervisors, representing respectively the knowledge domains of media and education (Cristina Ponte, UNL, Portugal), information technology (Nuno Correia, UNL, Portugal), and games and storytelling for social change (Geoff Kaufman, CMU, USA).

 en_US